Micharl13/SuperPasswordGenerator/README.md

 # SuperPasswordGenerator
-A password generator test coded by ChatGPT.
+Coded by ChatGPT for a test.